The Definitive Silk Road Tour

 You’ve got all of today to soak up the sights of Shiraz, of which there are plenty.

 Key among the places to visit are the Nasir-ol-Molk (Pink Mosque), the Vakil bazaar and mosque, the Zand-era citadel, the Quran gate, Qavam House and Gardens, Eram Gardens, Shiraz carpets and so much more.

 You’ll have the option to try local food specialities such as faloodeh, torshi and karam polo, followed by dinner in a local home.
 You’ll then repair to your hotel before an early start tomorrow.

 Start Point: Shiraz Destination: Shiraz Travel: Saloon Car

 Today will be an early start!
 The reason?
-Persepolis – as with any ancient and popular site – is best seen without hordes of stampeding click-happy groups!
+Persepolis – as with any ancient and popular site – is best seen without hordes of stampeding click-happy groups.
 So, your driver will take you 60 km to Persepolis bright and early so you can enjoy just a fraction more privacy in this most special of places.

-You’ll hopefully enjoy the chance to marvel at the mind-boggling scale of the place and imagine how other travellers – including Alexander the Great, who also plundered it – must have felt on first approaching the giant flat terrace with its sky-scraping columns.
+Here you’ll enjoy the chance to marvel at the mind-boggling scale of the place and imagine how other travellers – including Alexander the Great, who also plundered it – must have felt on first approaching the giant flat terrace with its sky-scraping columns.